 We are not rational creatures.
 No matter how much we try to convince ourselves, we base our judgment on emotion rather than reason.
 For example, how practical is keeping an old Toyota Corolla when a new one is dead cheap and reportedly reliable?

-A lot of people have a sense of attachment to their car.
-For many, it serves as a projection of their character.
+Here is the exact way emotions play us.
+For many, a car serves as a projection of their character.
 Damaging it feels painful.
 Caring for it seems almost like caring for a loved one.
 In fact, the reasons for keeping older vehicles are more psychological than you think.
 And they are not limited to cars.
 You likely have an item or two you cannot give up.

 If you are used to changing vehicles on a regular basis, this sense of attachment will be naturally underdeveloped.
 You have primed your brain to only see the car as a tool.
 After all, it is going to get replaced soon enough.
 However, if buying a new ride is somewhat of a spontaneous decision for you, then you will inevitably become attached to your old one.